PasqualeZingo/trafficGen/README.md

 from the server itself, or type

     telnet <hostname.pfsense_domain.com/org/etc.> 587
 to send an email remotely.
-The default domain should be luked.com.
+The default domain for a pfsense template on brass should be luked.com.
 Type the following sequence of commands to send an email.

     ehlo there
     AUTH PLAIN <string from earlier>